becomesco/purple-cheetah/README.md

     if (addResult === false) {
       throw error.occurred(
         HttpStatus.INTERNAL_SERVER_ERROR,
-        'Failed to add Todo to the database.',
+        'Failed to add Model to the database.',
       );
     }
     return { todo };